[Updated March 22, 2022]

 $LOOKS is more than just some more airdrop hype though.
 In fact, it’s the native token of the LooksRare NFT marketplace.
 Users can earn it by trading NFTs from certain collections.
 Not only that, but users can also earn $LOOKS from buying or selling an NFT from a collection with over 1,000 ETH in trading volume.

-OpenSea has been a target of the NFT space’s frustration for many reasons.
+All in all, the LooksRare marketplace came out right when NFT owners were most clamoring for other options to trade NFTs.
+At that time (and still to this day, though to a somewhat lesser extent) OpenSea had become a popular target of the NFT space’s frustration for many reasons.
 For example, there’s the accusation that OpenSea represents centralization.
 There’s also confusion around the process by which it verifies NFT collections.